deltaDNA/unity-sdk/README.md

 ### SmartAds on iOS

-We use [CocoaPods](https://cocoapods.org/) to install our SmartAds library plus the 3rd party ad network libraries through Google's [Unity Jar Resolver](https://github.com/googlesamples/unity-jar-resolver) plugin.
+We use [CocoaPods](https://cocoapods.org/) to install our SmartAds library plus the 3rd party ad network libraries via Google's [Unity Jar Resolver](https://github.com/googlesamples/unity-jar-resolver) plugin.
 The plugin runs `pod install` when a project is being built to download the dependencies and create the *Unity-iPhone.xcworkspace*. ~~You will need to open the workspace file since Unity doesn't know about this.
 Clicking *Build and Run* is therefore not supported.~~ The latest versions (5.6) will open and build the workspace if it exists so clicking *Build and Run* works fine.

 __The ad networks require a minimum target version of 8.
 If a lower version is used cocoapods will fail and no xcworkspace file will be generated.__

 To select which ad networks should be included in the game select *DeltaDNA* from the Unity menu bar, navigate to *SmartAds -> Select Networks*, which will open a tab with the settings.
 The ad networks can now be selected or deselected, and clicking *Apply* will persist the changes.

 If you make changes to the enabled networks the changes to the `Dependencies.xml` file should be committed to version control.

-#### UnityAds

-The latest versions of Unity cause conflict with Unity's internal UnityAds plugin.
-An error can occur when the PostBuildProcess methods are run.
-I've resolved this by having the `pod install` process run last.
-You may need to change the order of the PostBuildProcess if your game includes multiple libraries using PostProcessBuild calls.

 ## Android Integration